-As a result of the recent change in the law with AB 109 (state prison realignment), more prisoners are being released into the community without parole supervision.
-Thus, this creates two types of typical auto theft criminals: one who has a more serious rap sheet and may get a non PC 1170(h) disposition and more serious charges along with the auto theft, but also the repeat low level offender who is constantly PC 1170(h) eligible and gets a local jail sentence without much deterrent effect.
+As a result of the change in the law with AB 109 (state prison realignment), more prisoners are being released into the community without parole supervision.
+Thus, this creates two types of auto theft criminals: one who has factors which may disqualify him from a PC 1170(h) and also the repeat low level offender who is constantly PC 1170(h) eligible and gets a local jail sentence without much deterrent effect, and could even be released early if there is jail overcrowding.
 Thus, the newly convicted criminals are receiving sentences in county prison as opposed to state prison and upon completion of their sentence are released into society again without supervision.
 This scenario has perpetuated the continued problem facing our county of repeat offenders in the system due to lenient sentencing.